Andrew the Apostle: Romania

 Saint Andrew is the patron saint of Romania.
-The official stance of the Romanian Orthodox Church is that Andrew preached the Gospel in the province of Dobruja (Scythia Minor) to the Dacians who were similar to Thracians, whom he is said to have converted to Christianity.
-Such a tradition was however not widely acknowledged until the 20th century, although substantiated by the Church History of Eusebius.
+The official stance of the Romanian Orthodox Church is that Andrew preached the Gospel in the province of Dobruja (Scythia Minor), where he is said to have converted the local population to Christianity.
+This tradition was not widely acknowledged until the 20th century, although it finds support in the Church History of Eusebius.

-According to Hippolyte of Antioch, (died c.
-250) in his On Apostles, Origen in the third book of his Commentaries on the Genesis (254 AD), Eusebius in his Church History (340 AD), and other sources, such as Usaard's Martyrdom written between 845 and 865, and Jacobus de Voragine's Golden Legend (c.
+According to Hippolytus of Rome (died c.
+250) in his On Apostles, Origen in the third book of his Commentaries on the Genesis (254 AD), Eusebius in his Church History (340 AD), and other sources including Usaard's Martyrdom (845–865), and Jacobus de Voragine's Golden Legend (c.
 1260), Andrew preached in Scythia, a possible reference to Scythia Minor, corresponding to the modern-day regions of Northern Dobruja (part of Romania) and Southern Dobruja (part of Bulgaria).
-According to Hippolytus of Rome, Saint Andrew had also preached to the Thracians.
+Hippolytus also records that Andrew preached among the Thracians.

-Although the exclusive presence in the Romanian language of Latin vocabulary for concepts of Christian faith may indicate the antiquity of Daco-Roman Christianity, according to some modern Romanian scholars, the idea of early Christianisation (preceding the Edict of Milan) is unsustainable.
-They take the idea to be a part of the ideology of Dacianism, which they claim to purport that the Eastern Orthodox Church has been a companion and defender of the Romanian people for its entire history, aspect supposedly used for propaganda purposes during the communist era.
-Historians such as Ioan-Aurel Pop consider Romanians to be the first to adopt Christianity among the peoples which now inhabit the territories bordering Romania, conversion to Christianity until the third century (in the province of Roman Dacia, dissolved c.
-AD 271/275) playing a significant part in the ethnogenesis of the Romanians.
+Although the prevalence of Latin vocabulary for Christian concepts in the Romanian language may point to the antiquity of Daco-Roman Christianity, some modern Romanian scholars consider the idea of early Christianisation (predating the Edict of Milan) to be unsustainable.
+They regard it as part of the ideology of Dacianism, which asserts that the Eastern Orthodox Church has been a constant companion and defender of the Romanian people throughout their entire history, a notion they argue was exploited for propaganda purposes during the communist era.
+Historians such as Ioan-Aurel Pop, however, consider Romanians to be the first among the peoples now inhabiting the territories bordering Romania to have adopted Christianity, with conversion before the third century, during the period of the province of Roman Dacia, dissolved c.
+AD 271/275, playing a significant role in the Romanian ethnogenesis.

-Scholar Mircea Eliade argues in favor of structural links between Zamolxism and Christianity, thus suggesting a higher likelihood of early conversion.
-As such, if Andrew the Apostle had preached in Dobruja (in proximity to the Thracians he had also preached to) and not in Crimea as per the Russian Orthodox Church, Christianity in Romania can be considered of apostolic origin.
+Scholar Mircea Eliade argued in favor of structural links between Zamolxism and Christianity, suggesting a greater receptiveness to early conversion among the local population.
+If Andrew the Apostle preached in Dobruja (in proximity to Thrace, where he is also said to have preached) rather than in Crimea as held by the Russian Orthodox Church, Christianity in Romania may be considered of apostolic origin.

 Between the 4th and 6th centuries, the region of Scythia Minor played an influential role in the development of Christian theology.
 (Note: Several Scythian Monks, such as Dionysius Exiguus, had been of romanized Geto-Dacian origin.)